abdullahejazjanjua/dino-resnet-ssl/README.md

+> THIS BRANCH IS ARCHIVED.
+I WILL NOT MAKE ANY UPDATES TO THIS.

+# Important Notice
+- This branch has code that differs from the training implementation explained in DINO paper.
+- The other branch is updated and corrected code.

 # DINO ResNet50: Self-Supervised Feature Learning

 This repository implements ResNet50 trained using the DINO (self-DIstillation with NO labels) self-supervised learning method.
 The project explores how DINO's self-supervised pretraining can enhance ResNet50's feature learning capabilities compared to traditional supervised training.